 Indicator 8.2.b The forest owner or manager maintains records of harvested timber and NTFPs (volume and product and/or grade).
-Records must adequately ensure that the requirements under Criterion 5.6 are met.

-Indicator 8.2.c The forest owner or manager periodically obtains data needed to monitor presence on the FMU of:
+Records must adequately ensure that the requirements under Criterion 5.6 are FSC-US Forest Management Standard Page 66 of 123 Indicator 8.2.c The forest owner or manager periodically obtains data needed to monitor presence on the FMU of:

-1) Rare, threatened and endangered species and/or their habitats;

-- 2) Common and rare plant communities and/or habitat; - 3) Location, presence and abundance of invasive species; - 4) Condition of protected areas, set-asides and buffer zones; - 5) High Conservation Value Forests (see Criterion 9.4).
+- 1) Rare, threatened and endangered species and/or their habitats; - 2) Common and rare plant communities and/or habitat; - 3) Location, presence and abundance of invasive species; - 4) Condition of protected areas, set-asides and buffer zones; - 5) High Conservation Value Forests (see Criterion 9.4).